nargesbh/sentiment-analysis/README.md

 - This dataset contains tweets related to a specific topic, and each tweet is labeled as either positive or negative sentiment.
 - The dataset is read from a CSV file, and the preprocessing steps include removing punctuation, converting text to lowercase, tokenization, spelling correction, stop word removal, and lemmatization.
 - The preprocessed text data is then transformed into numerical features using TF-IDF vectorization.
-- A Naive Bayes classifier is trained on this dataset using 10-fold cross-validation, and the accuracy achieved is approximately 82.9%.
+- Naive Bayes, Logistic Regression and Random Forestare are trained on this dataset using 10-fold cross-validation, and the best accuracy achieved is approximately 82.9%.

 ### 2. OMD (Your Dataset Name) Dataset
 - This dataset contains tweets with associated sentiment labels (1 for positive, 0 for negative).
 - Similar preprocessing steps are applied to this dataset, including data cleaning, tokenization, spelling correction, stop word removal, and lemmatization.
-- The text data is transformed into TF-IDF vectors, and a Naive Bayes classifier is trained using 10-fold cross-validation.
+- The text data is transformed into TF-IDF vectors, and Naive Bayes, Logistic Regression and Random Forestare are trained using 10-fold cross-validation.
-- The accuracy achieved on this dataset is approximately 76.3%.
+- The Best accuracy achieved on this dataset is approximately 76.3%.

 ## Prerequisites